Darryl O'Young: Deutsche Tourenwagen Masters

 Darryl has been drafted into Audi's line-up for the 2010 DTM season finale in Shanghai to replace Alexandre Premat, who was dismissed by the manufacturer.

 Bathurst 12 Hour

 He has raced four times at the Bathurst 12 Hour GT3 endurance.
 He drove two times 2011 and 2012 for the Factory backed Audi team winning both times driving an Audi R8 LMS GT3.
 In 2015 he returned with Craft-Bamboo Racing in the Aston Martin V12 GT3 and claimed a brilliant P3 overall.

 Merdeka Millennium Endurance Race

 Darryl O'Young claimed third place in the Merdeka Millennium Endurance Race at Sepang, Malaysia.
 Driving a Porsche 911 GT3R for LKM Racing, Darryl, team owner Alan Siu, and Japan's Keita Sawa completed 309 laps of the 12 hour event to finish in third place overall and first in the Pro-Am class.

+Managerial career

+O'Young currently manages GB3 Championship driver Bianca Bustamante.